Intel-bigdata/OAP/oap-spark/README.md

 All Spark related changes are tracked in dev/changes_list/spark_changed_files

+All changed files are ordered by file name.

 You can execute the script dev/Apply_Spark_changes.sh with the specified Spark source directories and OAP source directories accordingly.